 Intravenous Line site and Gauge:

 Information on intravenous line site and gauge was available in 128 of the 132 scans (97%).
-Three patients had hand injection of contrast through a central line, 1 patient had power injection through a broviac catheter, 1 neonate had hand injection through an umbilical venous catheter, and 1 patient had hand injection through a PICC line when other access unable to be obtained.
+Three patients had hand injection of contrast through a central line, 1 patient had power injection through a broviac catheter, 1 neonate had hand injection through an umbilical venous catheter, and 1 patient had hand injection through a Peripherally Inserted Central Catheter line when other access unable to be obtained.
 The remaining 122 patients had contrast injection through a peripheral line.
 Table 1 lists the peripheral intravenous gauge by stage of palliation for these patients.
-Peripheral intravenous line location was a right or left sided hand vein, right or left sided or antecubital vein, right or left sided saphenous vein.
+Peripheral intravenous line location was a right or left sided hand vein, right or left sided antecubital vein, or a right or left sided saphenous vein.

 Scan Sequences Used by Patient group

 In the neonatal group (n=20) 6 patients underwent a single anatomic scan and 14 underwent two anatomic scans, for a total of 34 anatomic scans.
 No patient underwent functional imaging.
-Twenty-seven anatomic scans were performerd using tube potential of 70, and 7 anatomic scans were performed using tube potential of 80.
+Twenty-seven anatomic scans were performed using tube potential of 70, and 7 anatomic scans were performed using tube potential of 80.

 For the patients scanned between first and second stage palliation, 28 had a single anatomic scan and 24 underwent two anatomic scans, for a total of 76 scans.
 No patient underwent functional imaging.
 Thirty-nine scans were performed using tube potential of 70, and 37 scans were performed using tube potential of 80.

-For the patients scanned between the Glenn and Fontan (n=15), 6 patients had a single anatomic scan, 6 had two anatomic scans, and 3 had an anatomic and a functional scan, for a total of of 21 anatomic scans and 3 anatomic scans.
+For the patients scanned between the Glenn and Fontan (n=15), 6 patients had a single anatomic scan, 6 had two anatomic scans, and 3 had an anatomic and a functional scan, for a total of 21 anatomic scans and 3 anatomic scans.
 13 anatomic scans were performed using tube potential of 70, and 8 anatomic scans were performed using tube potential of 80.
-1 functional scans was performed using tube potential of 70, and two functional scans were performed using tube potential of 80.
+One functional scan was performed using tube potential of 70, and two functional scans were performed using tube potential of 80.
 After the Fontan procedure (n=45) two patients underwent a single anatomic scan, one patient had a single functional scan, 4 patients had two anatomic scans, and 38 patients had an anatomic and a functional scan performed, for a total of 48 anatomic scans and 39 functional scans.
-18 anatomic scans were performed using tube potential of 70, and 27 anatomic scans were perfomed using tube potential of 80, and three anatomic scans were performed using a tube potential of 100.
-4 fuctional scans were performed using tube potential of 70, 22 functional scans were perfomed using tube voltage of 80, 12 functional scans were performed using a tube potential of 100 and 1 scan was performed using a tube potential of 120.
+18 anatomic scans were performed using tube potential of 70, and 27 anatomic scans were performed using tube potential of 80, and three anatomic scans were performed using a tube potential of 100.
+4 functional scans were performed using tube potential of 70, 22 functional scans were performed using tube voltage of 80, 12 functional scans were performed using a tube potential of 100 and 1 scan was performed using a tube potential of 120.

 Estimated radiation dose

 Table 2 lists procedural dose length product and radiation dose estimates for the entire group stratified by stage of palliation.
-Median procedural dose length product was 24 milligray-centimeters (16, 114) and unadjusted and adjusted radiation doses were 0.34 (0.20, 1.80) and 0.82 (0.55, 1.88) milliSievert, respectively.
+Median procedural dose length product was 24 milligray-centimeters (16, 114) and unadjusted and adjusted radiation doses were 0.34 (0.20, 1.80) and 0.82 (0.55, 1.88) millisievert, respectively.

 Image Quality